 I never got drunk with my father,

-never got to count the little blessings
+never got to count each little blessing

-and finally the kiss of sleeping it off.
+then solemn, soused and sleeping it off.

 We never took that first shot and

 looking at each other smiled